AdhyanDhull/chiral-asymmetry/content/post/vulnhub-tr0ll-1-walkthrough.md

 Now that I have run the command, we can see that 4 IP addresses are being displayed:

-192.168.183.1 is the Default Gateway of the router
+**192.168.183.1** is the Default Gateway of the router

-192.168.183.2 is the Default Gateway for VMware
+**192.168.183.2** is the Default Gateway for VMware

-192.168.183.254 is the Broadcast Channel which broadcasts on the whole network
+**192.168.183.254** is the Broadcast Channel which broadcasts on the whole network

-192.168.183.136 is the target IP address, Tr0ll-1 here.
+**192.168.183.136** is the target IP address, Tr0ll-1 here.

 I know now, the IP address of the target machine, so I can do an aggressive port scan using Network Mapper(nmap) for determining the versions of the services being run on ports and other information.

-nmap –A –Pn <IP address>
+`nmap –A –Pn <IP address>`

 \-A for aggressive scan and –Pn to scan all machines even ones that don’t respond.

 ![](/images/uploads/a-3-.png)

-From the output of the aforementioned command, we can see that there are three open ports, 21 for ftp, 22 for ssh and 80 for http.
-Also, Anonymous FTP login is allowed and a file named “lol.pcap” in found on the ftp server.
-Under robots.txt file, on web server we find a disallowed directory named /secret and can be tried to access.
+From the output of the aforementioned command, we can see that there are **three open ports, 21 for ftp, 22 for ssh and 80 for http**.
+Also, **Anonymous FTP login** is allowed and a file named “**lol.pcap**” in found on the ftp server.
+Under **robots.txt** file, on web server we find a disallowed directory named /secret and can be tried to access.

 Now since http is working on port 80, I tried to access the website hosted on the IP address of the machine.